-The batteries installed in your boat have been selected for their ability to furnish starting power based on engine starting requirements, as well as its ability to power the DC accessories attached to the electrical system.
-See page 6.2 for the recommended batteries for your boat.
+The battery installed in your boat has been selected for its ability to furnish starting power based on engine starting requirements, as well as its ability to power the DC accessories attached to the electrical system.
+See the table below for the recommended battery for your boat.